 The 9/11 Memorial & Museum was built to pay tribute to the martyrs and remember the ones who lost their lives in the attack of September 11, 2001, terrorist attack and the February 26, 1993, World Trade Center bombing.

 The National September 11 Memorial’s significance is to ensure that the country never forgets about the first responders who gave up their lives to clean up the mess and protect every possible life they can.
-The memorial site reaffirms respect and preserves the freedom fighters’ names engraved on the slurry wall of the Memorial.
+The memorial site reaffirms respect and preserves the freedom fighters’ names engraved on the memorial’s slurry wall.
 It provides a reminiscing visit to the victim’s families who lost their beloved ones that day.

 World Trade Center buildings fell in just ten seconds after the plane crashed and left everyone inside it to die helplessly in the blink of an eye.
 The physical void left in the hearts of the family members of victims from that day can not be filled by any means, but it can be provided with a relief of the presence of their beloved ones somewhere inside the Memorial.
 It shows the human spirit that whatever comes before us, we all will fight back with even more strength.